 A proper amount of combustion air is important for your fireplace.
 Fireplaces consume large amounts of oxygen.
 It is important to allow an adequate supply of air.

-This fireplace is equipped with an outside air kit, to provide sufficient amounts of combustion air from outside of the house or structure in which it is installed.
-With the outside combustion air kit closed, the fire may draw from an outside air source and pull air in through the chimney.
+If the fireplace is not equipped with an outside air kit, it may not obtain sufficient amounts of combustion air from inside the house or structure in which it is installed.
+Therefore, the fire may draw from an outside air source and pull air in through the chimney.
 This may cause smoke spillage into the room.